vanhoangkha/Networking-fundamentals/Day09_Switch_Interfaces.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/06e2e267-1e07-48a1-8c8c-8edbd5bd48ae)

-SW1(config)#Giao diện range f0/5 - 12   // Choose all interfaces from 0/5 to 0/12
+SW1(config)#Interface range f0/5 - 12   // Choose all interfaces from 0/5 to 0/12

 SW1(config-if-range)#description ## not in use ##